Elkafasa/The-SMP/README.md

 Players are teleported to the End

-PvP remains disabled due to a lore-based “glitch” caused by:
+PvP remains disabled

+A lore-based “glitch event” activates due to:

 The world border

 The dragon’s control over the End

-Glitch event activates, affecting TAB and scoreboard visuals
+Glitch effects appear in:

+TAB

+Scoreboards

+Bossbars

 Post-Dragon